Lætitia Bambara

-Lætitia Kimalou Bambara (born 30 March 1984 in Bordeaux, France) is a French-born hammer thrower representing Burkina Faso.
+Lætitia Kimalou Bambara (born 30 March 1984) is a French-born hammer thrower representing Burkina Faso.
 She won several medals on continental medal in addition to finishing fourth at the 2007 Summer Universiade.

 Her personal best in the event is 68.59 metres (Sotteville-lès-Rouen, June 2016) is the current Burkinabé record and all time 2nd best in Africa.